cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 ## During play
 When something is uncertain and important, you do it in the fiction first and describe what you are doing in the fiction that triggers the move.
 Sometimes a GM may call for a move based on what is happening in the fiction.
 (INSERT EXAMPLE)
 After the move triggers, the player turns over the top card from their stack and then chooses to turn over a second card, OR play a card from their hand.
-If the result is still below 21, they can choose again.
+Certain resources and abilities will allow the player to place more cards.

 Like the card game 21, the results are added up, picture cards count as 10, aces count as 1.
 As a general rule for moves: